Google has announced that it's closing down its social network service Google+. Here's all you need to know about the shutdown.

 How does this affect you?

 The impact Google+ has on SEO and your digital marketing strategy has not been significant for some time now, and it’s unclear on how Google will exactly reposition the product.
-What we do know is that Google is winding down the platform for consumers slowly, sunsetting Google+ over the next 10 months.
+What we do know is that Google is winding down the platform for consumers slowly, sunsetting Google+ on 2nd April 2019.
 This will allow users the opportunity to migrate their data.

 During this time we expect Google will release more details on how they intend to use Google+ as an enterprise product and their new purpose-built business features.